"Coming Out" Literature

 What do you say when a friend or family member, someone close, "comes out" to you and declares his or her homosexuality?
 Or maybe it’s someone not so close, a co-worker or a fellow student.
 Still, what do you say?

-And what if you tell another in confidence that you would have same-sex desires and they decide you should "come out of the closet?"
+And what if you tell another person in confidence that you have same-sex desires and he or she encourages you or insists you "come out of the closet?"
 What do you say to that person?
 Should you come out?

 1) The person coming out is sealing himself or herself into a life which is sometimes addictive, often lethal, and always very difficult, and

 2) The people on the receiving end of this news are usually being asked to choose between their friend and their own values.